 If you think a tankless water heater is right for you but you don’t have the funds to cover the upfront costs, ProSolutions can help.
 Along with Government Rebates, we can help you with home improvement financing options so you can enjoy the benefits of hot water on demand without having to worry about the bill.

-Hot Water Heater Buying Guide 2021 – What to Know When Buying a Hot Water Heater
+Hot Water Heater Buying Guide 2025 – What to Know When Buying a Hot Water Tank

 Are you looking to buy a new hot water heater?
-With an overwhelming number of options to choose from and factors to consider, it can be difficult to determine which water heater is right for your home.
+With an overwhelming number of options and factors to consider, it can be hard to select the right water heater for your Edmonton home.
+Don’t worry – our hot water heater buying guide is here to help you learn how to choose a water heater!

-There are traditional hot water heaters, tankless water heaters, different sizes and efficiency ratings.
-In Edmonton, the cold winter weather also adds an additional aspect that must be considered.
+There are traditional hot water heaters and tankless water heaters, as well as different sizes and efficiency ratings.
+In Edmonton, the cold winter weather is another aspect that must be considered.
 Therefore, with so many options, you must be familiar with what to know when buying a hot water heater.

 Here’s what to know when buying a hot water heater.